 The sticker price of the car and the associated fees are not the only thing to keep in mind when buying a new car.
 There are several maintenance and insurance fees to consider as well.

 New Hampshire has some of the most affordable fees.
-As of 2016, the one-time initial fee associated with the purchase is just $25.
-The average annual cost of ownership and using a car in New Hampshire, including auto insurance and gas costs, is $2,691.
+As of 2016, the initial one-time fee associated with the purchase was just $25.
+The average annual cost of ownership of a car in New Hampshire, including auto insurance and gas costs, is $2,691.

-One of the great things about getting a car in New Hampshire is that there is no sales tax for vehicle purchases which can save you a lot of money upfront.
-Only four other states have no sales tax on vehicle purchases: Oregon, Delaware, Montana and Alaska.
+One of the great things about getting a car in New Hampshire is that there is zero sales tax for vehicle purchases, which can save you a lot of money upfront.
+Only four other states have no sales tax on vehicle purchases: Oregon, Delaware, Montana, and Alaska.

-As of 2016, the Ohio sales tax rate for cars is 5.75 percent.
-That's a bit higher than some of the other states on the list and can raise initial and overall costs.
-But the sales tax may be offset by the lower insurance premiums in Ohio, which are the second-lowest out of all 50 states, in addition to lower gas prices and car maintenance fees.
+As of January 1, 2021, the Ohio sales tax rate for cars was 5.75 percent.
+That's higher than some other states on the list and can raise initial and overall costs.
+But the sales tax can be offset by the insurance premiums, which are the second-lowest out of all 50 states.
+Ohioans also get cheaper gas prices and car maintenance fees than many other owners.

-Virginia does have some of the most expensive repair costs in the country so maintaining a vehicle can cost owners a significant amount of money.
-However, auto insurance premiums and gas prices are relatively inexpensive when compared with other states.
-The initial purchasing fees, including registration and title fees, are also cheaper in Virginia than in Ohio.
+Virginia has some of the most expensive repair costs in the country, so maintaining a vehicle can impact owners significantly.
+However, auto insurance premiums and gas prices are relatively less costly than other states, which is good news for residents.
+The initial purchasing fees, including registration and title fees, are even cheaper in Virginia than in Ohio.

-It's important to realize that car prices can fluctuate and certain models of cars may be less expensive in some states for a variety of reasons.
-Knowing the make and model of the car you want can offer more opportunities for savings.
+Car prices can fluctuate, and specific car models may be less expensive in some states for various reasons.
+Knowing the make and model of the car you want beforehand can open myriad opportunities for savings.

-Although shopping in different states for lower prices can help save money, keep in mind that states have different registration fees and sales tax that can drive up the cost.
-Remember to factor long-term maintenance costs into your car budget as well!
+Although shopping across several states to find lower prices may save money, each state has different registration fees and sales tax that can drive up the cost.